arananet/Unamiga_A500_multicore/readme.md

 <img src="https://github.com/arananet/Unamiga_A500_multicore/blob/master/images/multicoremenu.png?raw=true" width="350"/>

 Once we got all setted up, with the stm32 flashed, the fpga with the multicore flashed, the sd card on the multicore socket, the IDC little cable connected, powerup the unamiga header and you will see the cores in a list.
-To select the required core to start using that machine/console, use the ARROW keys and ENTER to choose the required one.
+To select the required core to start using that machine/console, use the ARROW keys and ENTER to choose the selected core one.

 ### SD cards distribution: